gui55gui/development-applicants-test/README.md

 - Tests, tests, tests

 # Requirements
-- You *have 48 hours* from PULL REQUEST until MERGE
+- You **have 48 hours** from PULL REQUEST until MERGE
-- We would like to see our stack been used.
-But, you can choose your own. (_Our Software Developement Coordinator does not like JAVA, btw_)
+- We would like to see our stack been used (_A lot of JS, including AngularJS, Node.JS and stuff_).
+But, you can choose your own. (**Our Software Developement Coordinator does not like JAVA, btw**)
 - Here, we use VSCode to build awesome software.
 So, we need a workspace to open in our IDE.
 Bring everthing you need.

 # Important